Ivenyang/cocos-docs/manual/framework/native/event_dispatcher/en.md

 **_eventDispatcher** is the property of the **Node**, you can use it manage the dispatch situation of all events of current node(such as scene, layer, sprite etc).

-_Note: _ When using **listener1** again, `clone()` method is needed to create a new clone.
-Because when using `addEventListenerWithFixedPriority` or `addEventListenerWithFixedPriority` method, a registered mark will be added to current using event listener, so a listener can not be add serval times.
+*Note:* When using **listener1** again, `clone()` method is needed to create a new clone.
+Because when using `addEventListenerWithFixedPriority` or `addEventListenerWithFixedPriority` method, a registered mark will be added to current using event listener, so a listener can not be added serval times.

 ### New touch mechanism